ljunggren/boozang-docs/README.md

 ![](images/create-project.png)

 ### Installation Options
-Boozang is completely hosted in the Cloud and supports running from client-side without a client-side installation For users who do not have access to the application root we also provide a Chrome browser extension.
+Boozang is completely hosted in the Cloud and supports running from client-side without a client-side installation.
+For users who do not have access to the application root we also provide a Chrome browser extension.

 **Installing the Chrome extension**

 For users without access to the application webroot, or for users who want to do cross-domain testing, we provide a Chrome extension.
 The Chrome extension can be downloaded from the Chrome web store [here](https://chrome.google.com/webstore/detail/boozang-ai/bnaebcjlolajbgllgjlmlfobobdemmki).
-To launch the Boozang tool using the Chrome extension, simply click "Launch" in the Cloud management interface, and you will be prompted to install the Chrome extension.
+To launch the Boozang tool using the Chrome extension, click "Launch" in the Cloud management interface, and you will be prompted to install the Chrome extension.

 **Installing the bz fragment**

-Simply create a project at http://ai.boozang.com and download the HTML snippet.
+Create a project at http://ai.boozang.com and download the HTML snippet.
 The snippet is copied to the webroot (where your index.html or similar would be located).
-To launch the Boozang tool, simply access the snippet in any browser, such as http://myapplication.com/bz.html or http://localhost:8080/bz.html.
+To launch the Boozang tool, access the snippet in any browser, such as http://myapplication.com/bz.html or http://localhost:8080/bz.html.

 Tip: Using the bz fragment allows for running tests in headless browser mode.
 This allows for simple CI integration using the Boozang test runner.